chanronnie/CanadaRecalls_CapstoneProject/README.md

 # Capstone-Project - Concordia Bootcamps

 For the final capstone project, I am doing an Exploratory Data Analysis on [Canada Recalls](https://recalls-rappels.canada.ca/en/search/site).
-The purposes of this project for my Data Science Bootcamps is to
+The purposes of this project for the Data Science Bootcamps program are to

 1. practice web scraping using Python and BeautifulSoup
 2. explore the library of [Plotly](https://plotly.com/) for data visualization